Advertisement

 Updated on the

-With their luscious golden coat, strong stature and trustworthy personality, golden retrievers make the most wonderful pet.
+With their luscious golden coat, and awesome personalities, Golden Retrievers make the most wonderful pets.
 But have you ever considered adopting a Golden Retriever mix breed?
 Just imagine a sassy Chihuahua or a fun-loving Collie crossed with the devoted, sweet Golden Retriever - there’s certainly some quirky possibilities!

 And the great thing about crossbreeds is that it enables you to find the perfect match.
 Love Golden Retrievers but need a smaller dog?
 Fine.
 Can’t decide between a Golden Retriever and a Poodle?
 No problem - have both in one!